johnwesleyquintero/scalesmart/docs/ats/documentation.md

 - The page uses the `lucide-react` library for icons.
 - The page uses the `ui/button`, `ui/card`, and `ui/progress` components from the `@/components/ui` library.
 - The page uses the `useState` and `useRef` hooks to manage the state and references.
-- The page simulates an API call to analyze the resume.
+- The page makes an API call to `/api/resume/analyze` to analyze the resume.

 ## Data Flow